Meeting the World Health Organization Emission Rate Targets

 Many newer biomass cookstoves with chimneys meet the WHO Targets of 7mg/minute for PM2.5 and 1.45 g/minute for CO when tested in the laboratory.
 Adding chimneys to cook stoves makes them more costly, but ARC designers are relieved to have a “line drawn in the sand.”
 As seen in Sam and Shikhar’s video last week, experiments in the ARC Test Kitchen showed that a natural draft hood can also be a big help in protecting health.

 Protecting outdoor air quality is equally important.
-Dr. Nordica MacCarty (Oregon State University) and Ken Newcombe (C-Quest Capital) will be investigating effects on indoor and outdoor air when the combination of a natural draft earthen hood and a CQC earthen stove with Jet-Flame is used in houses in Malawi.
-Ken and CQC are invested in protecting health and have funded the study.
+Dr. Nordica MacCarty (Oregon State University) will be investigating effects on indoor and outdoor air when the combination of a natural draft earthen hood and an earthen stove with Jet-Flame is used in houses in Malawi.

 Industrial technologies routinely achieve strict standards for combustion efficiency and further reduce emissions with post combustion techniques.
 Introducing these well-known applications into cook stoves seems a logical progression.
 Clean up combustion and, at the same time, clean up the indoor and outdoor air.
 We have been very successful doing this in the US and Europe, and China is now on the same path.